BD & Sales Workflow

 Keep track of feedback and pain points

-Put problems, and positive/negative feedback on the session/solution into appropriate product file or Miro board.
+Put problems and positive/negative feedback on the session/solution into the appropriate product file in Notion or on a Miro board.

 Update public-facing material